 Policy 7-1.1.1: Level of Service Standards for Parks and Recreation Facilities.

 The City shall promote development of undeveloped and underdeveloped park land resources identified in the recreation and open space inventory and analysis contained in the Comprehensive Plan: Data Inventory and Analysis.
 The park development plans shall be programmed and scheduled in the capital improvement program and budget.
-Table VII-1 includes capital improvements programmed and scheduled for recreation facilities improvements.
-System improvements, including the characteristics of sites and facilities shall be based on the level of service standards cited in Tables VII-1.1.1(1) and VII-1.1.1(2) of this section Policy 7-1.1.9, which are hereby adopted as the level of service standards for recreation sites and facilities.
+System improvements, including the characteristics of sites shall be based on the level of service standards Policy 7-1.1.9, which are hereby adopted as the level of service standards for recreation sites.
 In addition to measuring acreage of facilities based on population, Level of Service will also be measured based on a radius standard.

-Reason for Amendment: Address geographic distribution of parks in the City.

 Policy 7-1.1.2: Monitor and Update Recreation Demand and Supply Analysis.

-The City shall update on a continuing basis the recreation land and facility demand/supply analysis contained in Tables VII-7 and VII-11 of the Comprehensive Plan: Data Inventory and Analysis.
-The Comprehensive Plan: Data Inventory and Analysis indicated that existing recreational lands and facilities identified in Table VII-1 satisfy the existing demand as evidenced in the Recreational Facilities Radius Map, adopted herein.
+The City shall update on a continuing basis the recreation land and facility demand/supply analysis as evidenced in the Recreational Facilities Radius Map, adopted herein.

-Reason for Amendment: Address the geographic distribution of parks in the City.

 Policy 7-1.1.3: Mandatory Land Dedication or Fees In Lieu Thereof.

-Upon plan adoption the The City shall amend continue to enforce the land development regulations to include provisions for the mandatory dedication of land for parks and recreation or fees in lieu thereof.
+The City shall continue to enforce the Land Development Regulations to include provisions for the mandatory dedication of land for parks and recreation or fees in lieu thereof.
 The formula shall be a pro rata formula based on City demand and supply analysis.
 The regulations are intended to ensure that new development provides necessary recreation lands, facilities, and/or fees in lieu thereof in order to accommodate the demands generated by new development.

 Policy 7-1.1.4: Future Recreation Capital Improvements.

-If in the future the City identifies recreation improvements for which public funds are needed, as opposed to developer financed improvements, the City shall schedule and incorporate such projects costing \$25,000 or more in the Capital Improvements Element.
+If in the future the City identifies recreation improvements for which public funds are needed, as opposed to developer financed improvements, the City shall schedule and incorporate such projects costing \$25,000.00 or more in the Capital Improvements Element.

 Policy 7-1.1.5: Maintenance of Existing Recreation Land and Facilities.

 The City shall maintain existing recreation land and facilities through the use of proper management and funding techniques.
 The City shall ensure that recreation facilities are sustainable, educational, well managed, well maintained, and that quality recreation programs are available to all residents.
 This shall be partially achieved by continuing efforts toward collecting, maintaining, and updating data concerning public and private resource inventory, recreation improvement, and demand factors, and by improving design criteria and evaluation to attain a high quality park and recreation system.